RedHat-UX/red-hat-design-system/.changeset/nice-buses-jump.md

 "@rhds/elements": minor
 ---

-Added `rh-tabs`.
+✨ Added `<rh-tabs>`.

-`rh-tabs` is a set of layered content including `rh-tab` and their associated `rh-tab-panel`.
-When activated the `rh-tab` displays it's panel content.
+A tab set of layered content, including tab widgets and their associated tab panel.
+When a tab is activated, the associated panel content becomes visible.
 Tabs automatically display their panel when they receive focus.

 ```html
 <rh-tabs>